Menditect/documentation/docs/application-branch.md

 ## Definition

-A copy of an [Application](application) codeline, managed with Mendix teamserver.
+A copy of an [Application](application) codeline, managed with the Mendix teamserver.
 Information about an Application Branch is imported from teamserver by MTA.

 See [Mendix documentation](https://docs.mendix.com/refguide/version-control/#branches) for more information about branches.